 Yes, if you shop wisely.
-This summer that means ditching your old habits of snapping up a cheap flight and then scouring the internet for some cool accommodation, and buying a package holiday instead.
+This summer that means ditching old habits - snapping up a cheap flight and then scouring the internet for some cool accommodation - and buying a package holiday instead.

 Phil Salcedo from HolidayPirates, told us, "Many travel companies have now changed their cancellation policies to be more generous than they’ve ever been before, so if you shop carefully you can book a trip and lose nothing if it has to be cancelled.
 These are the ones we’re currently reviewing and recommending to our UK users."

-Rory Boland, travel editor of consumer advice organisation Which? also recommends getting a package deal:
+And when Rory Boland, travel editor of consumer advice organisation Which?, recommends getting a package deal, we listen.

-Confused?
-Joint the club, but to summarise: if you do want to take the risk of booking a holiday, it appears your most viable option is a package deal somewhere in the Balearics through a reputable tour operator.
-Under current guidelines, you'll need a negative test before you go, a negative test before you fly back, and be prepared for quarantine in a hotel or at home.
-Things might change in the coming months, and restrictions may lift, but this is an overview of the landscape for now.
+It's all quite variable at the moment, but to summarise: if you do want to take the risk of booking a holiday, it appears your most viable option is a package deal somewhere in Gibraltar, the Greek Islands or Balearics through a reputable tour operator.
+Under current guidelines, you'll need a negative test before you go, a negative test before you fly back, and be prepared to quarantine in a hotel or at home.
+Things might change in the coming months, and restrictions may lift, but this is an overview of the landscape right now.